nicksellen/ponderings/religion.md

 ## You can't prove it?

-I don't believe you can prooe god exists or not.
+I don't believe you can prove god exists or not.
 My lack of belief in god is a faith.